xmindltd/xmind-sdk-js/docs/en.md

 #### .createSheet(sheetTitle, topicTitle?) => `Sheet`

-Once you have create a workbook, so there's a way to create your sheet that contains a `root topic`, also, you can custom their titles by the parameters.
+Once you have created a workbook and so, there's a way to create your sheet that contains a `root topic`, also, you can custom their titles by the parameters.

 | Name | Type | Default | Required | Description |